+In May 1991, the Eritrean People's Liberation Front (EPLF), led by Isaias Afwerki, assumed control of Eritrea and established a provisional government.
+This provisional government independently administered Eritrea until April 23-25, 1993, when Eritreans voted overwhelmingly for independence in a UN-monitored free and fair referendum.
+Eritrea, with Ethiopia’s consent, was declared independent on April 27.
+The United States recognized its independence the next day.
 In Ethiopia, President Meles Zenawi and members of the TGE pledged to oversee the formation of a multi-party democracy.
 The election for a 547-member constituent assembly was held in June 1994.
 The assembly adopted the constitution of the Federal Democratic Republic of Ethiopia in December 1994.
 The elections for Ethiopia's first popularly chosen national parliament and regional legislatures were held in May and June 1995.
 Most opposition parties chose to boycott these elections, ensuring a landslide victory for the EPRDF.
 International and non-governmental observers concluded that opposition parties would have been able to participate had they chosen to do so.
 The Government of the Federal Democratic Republic of Ethiopia was installed in August 1995.

 In May 1998, Eritrean forces attacked part of the Ethiopia-Eritrea border region, seizing some Ethiopian-controlled territory.
 The strike spurred a 2-year war between the neighboring states that cost more than 70,000 lives.
 On June 18, 2000, Ethiopian and Eritrean leaders signed an Agreement on Cessation of Hostilities and on December 12, 2000, a peace agreement known as the Algiers Agreement.